Updated for 2023

 - A horse must have won at least 33% of their career starts

 - A horse must have placed in at least 50% of its starts, this was the starting point.

-He also added in a number of other rules when it came to determining what defined a good horse from a bad one.
+He also added in a number of key factors when it came to determining what defined a good horse from a bad one.